 If you have leftover baht at the end of the trip, you can exchange it at the airport for dollars, keep them as a souvenir or save them for your next trip to Thailand (I guarantee all of you will want to go back).

-As for buying things at the Taipei airport during our layover, they take credit cards and US dollars, so you don’t have to get Taiwanese dollars.
+As for buying things at the Hong Kong or San Francisco airports during our layover, they take credit cards and US dollars, so you don’t have to get Hong Kong currency.
 We spend a little time there, and some people get a bowl of noodles or other food while we’re there.

 One place where food is not included in the trip fee is in airports during layovers, so please plan accordingly.